NREL/ReEDS-2.0/README.md

 ## Welcome to the Regional Energy Deployment System (ReEDS) Model!

 This GitHub repository contains the source code for NREL&#39;s ReEDS model.
 Users of this source code agree to the ReEDS licensing agreement [https://nrel.gov/analysis/reeds/request-access.html](https://nrel.gov/analysis/reeds/request-access.html).
-The ReEDS Version 2019 source code is available at no cost from the National Renewable Energy Laboratory.
-The ReEDS model can be downloaded or cloned from [https://github.com/NREL/ReEDS\_OpenAccess](https://github.com/NREL/ReEDS_OpenAccess).
+The ReEDS model source code is available at no cost from the National Renewable Energy Laboratory.
+The ReEDS model can be downloaded or cloned from [https://github.nrel.gov/NREL/ReEDS\_OpenAccess](https://github.nrel.gov/NREL/ReEDS_OpenAccess).
 New users must request access to the ReEDS repository through [https://nrel.gov/analysis/reeds/request-access.html](https://nrel.gov/analysis/reeds/request-access.html).

 A ReEDS training video (recorded in July 2020 and based on the 2019 version of ReEDS) is available on the NREL YouTube channel at https://youtu.be/Cdo27F18AZA.
 In addition, the Open-Access ReEDS Webinar from October 2019 gives an overview of the 2019 ReEDS model and how it works (https://www.youtube.com/watch?v=QpRtvs_0kkA).